-1.11 REQUIRED PERMITS AND APPROVALS
+1.12 REQUIRED PERMITS AND APPROVALS

-This Administrative Draft IS/MND would be used by the City, as the Lead Agency, in evaluating the potential environmental impacts of the proposed project.
+This IS/MND would be used by the City, as the Lead Agency, in evaluating the potential environmental impacts of the proposed project.
 In order for the proposed project to be implemented, a series of actions and approvals would be required from several agencies.
 Anticipated project approvals/actions would include, but are not limited to, the following:

-Adoption of the IS/MND: City of Antioch.

-- Vesting Tentative Subdivision Map Approval: City of Antioch. - Approval of the Site Plan Review: City of Antioch. - Annexation to the Streetlight and Landscape District. - City of Antioch, Building Permits and Right of Way Encroachment Permit. - Regional Water Quality Control Board, National Pollutant Discharge Elimination System Permit
+- Adoption of the IS/MND: City of Antioch. - Vesting Tentative Subdivision Map Approval: City of Antioch. - Annexation into the Streetlight and Landscaping District. - Annexation into the Police Services Community Facilities District. - City of Antioch, Building Permits and Right of Way Encroachment Permit. - Regional Water Quality Control Board, General Construction Permit.

-1.12 SCOPE OF THIS INITIAL STUDY
+1.13 SCOPE OF THIS INITIAL STUDY

 As the Lead Agency under CEQA, the City is responsible for compliance with the environmental review process prescribed by the CEQA guidelines.
 This initial study focuses on the environmental issues identified as potentially significant in the CEQA checklist and by CEQA guidelines.
-This Initial Study identified potentially significant effects on the environment and revisions in the proposed project site plans, presented as mitigation measures, were identified to mitigate the effects to a point where clearly no significant effect on the environment would occur.
+This Initial Study identified potentially significant effects on the environment and revisions in the project site plans, presented as mitigation measures, were identified to mitigate the effects to a point where clearly no significant effect on the environment would occur.
 A complete Project Description is included in Section 2.0.
 Proposed project elements and environmental resources are analyzed in Section 3.0 and references are included in Section 4.0.
-The following technical studies were conducted and/or reviewed in preparing this IS/MND: air quality modeling outputs, biological resources technical memorandum, cultural resources technical memorandum, geotechnical investigation report, stormwater control plan, sewer capacity memorandum, noise modeling, and a transportation study.
+The following technical studies were conducted and/or reviewed in preparing this IS/MND: air quality modeling outputs, biological resources technical memorandum, cultural resources technical memorandum, geotechnical investigation report, phase I, stormwater control plan, noise modeling, and a transportation study.
 These studies are included as appendices to this IS/MND and referred to where appropriate throughout this document.

-1.13 DOCUMENT ORGANIZATION
+1.14 DOCUMENT ORGANIZATION

-This Administrative Draft IS/MND is organized as follows:
+This IS/MND is organized as follows: